 The last problem tackled by this thesis is the analysis of complex data objects, like web pages, genes or spatio temporal objects descriptions.
 Among the data model used, graphs have been shown to be a very general one, useful to encode many datasets.
-A large number of data mining algorithms have already been proposed for the analysis of graphs.
+A large number of The inductive query framework proposed in [41] is an attempt to address this problem in a general manner. data mining algorithms have already been proposed for the analysis of graphs.
 More recently, several works have been dedicated to the analysis of graph extensions as for example dynamic graphs [74], multi dimensional graphs [8] or attributed graphs.

-In the literature, the term node is sometimes used instead of vertex.
-In this thesis, we will use the term vertex.
 In this thesis, our object of study is this last extension mentioned: the attributed graphs.
 For short, an attributed graph is a graph (i.e., a collection of vertices connected by edges) such that properties are associated to each vertex.
 The properties can have different domain of values, for example Boolean, numeric (e.g., age, weight), or categorical (e.g., season, colour).
 Our work will consider the case where the domain of the attributes is Boolean.